 With its epicentre, Marylebone Village, voted ‘London’s Favourite Street’, it is impossible not to fall in love with Marylebone.
 Lots of estate agents have their offices in Marylebone, as there is a wealth of stunning properties on offer from traditional terraced houses to big, period mansion blocks.
 Identifiable by its luxurious brands, boutiques and cafes, this wonderful area is the place for those looking for a small community feel in the heart of the city.

 Our home!
 As estate agents in Fitzrovia, with roots dating back to 1901, this area has to be our favourite.
 With over 6,500 residents today, Fitzrovia has finally been recognised as an area in itself, as opposed to simply an extension of the West End.
 Artists and writers alike fell in love with the area, and residents such as Virginia Woolf, John Constable and George Orwell helped to establish the area as a creative and bohemian hub.
 Characterised by its diverse mixture of new and old, Fitzrovia features quintessentially British establishments such as Pollock’s Toy Museum and the BBC.
 Streets such as Goodge Street and Charlotte Street are some of the most famous locations within Fitzrovia, and are steeped in history and intrigue, with Blue Plaques dotted everywhere.
 As estate agents in Fitzrovia, we take a keen interest in the heritage of our home area and we can promise you that there is far more than meets the eye!

-For more information about property in Bayswater, Soho, Covent Garden, Marylebone or Fitzrovia, contact Davis Brown Estate Agents in W1.
+For more information about estate agents in Marylebone, Bayswater, Soho, Covent Garden and Fitzrovia, contact Davis Brown in W1.